open-mmlab/mmdetection/configs/regnet/README.md

 ### Convert model

-We already convert most of the models compatible with ResNet-50/101 or ResNeXt-50/101 in our model zoo.
+We already prepare models of FLOPs from 800M to 12G in our model zoo.

 For more general usage, we also provide script `regnet2mmdet.py` in this directory to convert the key of models pretrained by [pycls](https://github.com/facebookresearch/pycls/) to
 ResNet-style checkpoints used in MMDetection.